 Multiflora rose, once touted as a “living fence”, now creates a “living hell” of thorny thickets.
 Even in its juvenile stage in early spring, its density of growth is apparent as are the thorns along the stems.

 The flowers of multiflora rose are small, beautiful and numerous.
-The sides or our paths, especially The Path, are almost solid white in late spring.
+Large spots along the sides of our paths, especially the former rail bed, are almost solid white in late spring.

-The many white flowers produce small red fruits that are spread by birds.
+In the fall, the many white flowers give way to small red fruits that are eaten and spread by birds.